 If the Commission determines that meeting one standard makes it impossible to meet a second standard, the conflict shall be resolved by the Commission, and the Commission shall determine which standard shall prevail.
 If at the meeting a unique or unusual situation arises, the Commission shall determine the appropriate course of action to handle that situation, using its sound discretion and adhering to the legislative findings and intent as expressed in s.
 627.0628(1), F.S.

-Each organization’s model will be reviewed independently of any other organization’s model previously-accepted or presently applying for review.
+Each modeling organization’s model will be reviewed independently of any other modeling organization’s model previously-accepted or presently applying for review.

-Trade secrets used in the design and construction of the hurricane loss model shall be discussed during a closed meeting prior to the Commission voting on the acceptability of the model.
+Trade secrets used in the design and construction of the model shall be discussed during a closed meeting prior to the Commission voting on the acceptability of the model.
 No voting regarding the acceptability of a model shall occur during a closed meeting.

 C. Modeling Organization Presentation.
 All modeling organizations shall make a presentation to the Commission with respect to the model as used for residential ratemaking purposes in Florida.
 The presentation shall use a medium that is readable by all members of the Commission.
 The modeling organization presentation is for the purpose of helping the Commission understand outstanding issues, how the modeling organization has resolved various issues, and to explain the basis as to how the model meets the standards.
 Various issues may relate to: